RN vs LPN Career Outlook: Job Growth, Nursing Shortage, and Advancement Paths (2026)

 Nursing School Bottleneck

 Nursing programs turn away tens of thousands of qualified applicants every year due to faculty shortages, limited clinical placement sites, and budget constraints.
-The American Association of Colleges of Nursing reported that over 91,000 qualified applicants were turned away from baccalaureate and graduate nursing programs in 2022.
+Over 91,000 qualified applicants were turned away from baccalaureate and graduate nursing programs in a single year.
 The faculty shortage is itself caused by low academic salaries compared to clinical nursing.

 Burnout and Attrition